Organizing A Pantry Challenge: Before And After Pictures For Hall Of Fame

 If the before and after pictures you've seen above have inspired you to work on your pantry, food storage areas, and/or spices I'd love for you to participate in the challenge.

-Make sure you take some before pictures (if you want) and definitely some after pictures and then you can submit your accomplishments to the Organization Hall of Fame.
+And if you work on your pantry make sure you take some before pictures (if you want) and definitely some after pictures and then you can submit your accomplishments to the Organization Hall of Fame.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.